sigalgrabois/EyeMovement_Analysis_Tool/README.md

 4. Export Results:
 - Save visualizations or analyzed data as needed.

-## Contributing
-Contributions to this project are welcome!
-If you'd like to contribute, please follow these steps:
-1. Fork the repository.
-2. Create a new branch for your feature or bug fix: `git checkout -b feature/your-feature-name`.
-3. Make your changes and commit them: `git commit -m "Add your feature description"`.
-4. Push your changes to your fork: `git push origin feature/your-feature-name`.
-5. Open a pull request to the main repository.

 ## results
 visualization of 1 participant with 1 picture and his eyemovements on the picture: